xclusivfred/A-simple-portfolio-website/README.md

 # A-simple-portfolio-website
-A portfolio webpage that provides professional information about an individual.
+A portfolio webpage that provides professional information about an individual

 ## Prerequisite